MisterE123/hill_noise/DOCS.md

-A noise algorithm by Bruce Hill, based of interfering sine waves, modified and adapted by MisterE
+A noise algorithm by Bruce Hill, based of interfering sine waves, modified and adapted by MisterE with help from Luatic

 ###Creating Noise:
 You can create a new noise with: